How to select files, read file metadata and content, and monitor read progress.

 Choose your drop zone

 Your drop surface depends on the design of your application.
-You may only want part of the window to be a drop surface, or potentially the entire window.
+You might only want part of the window to be a drop surface, but you can use the entire window.

 Define the drop zone